o3de/sig-testing/rfcs/debuggability_metrics.md

 ### Measuring Debugging Time

 Each of the steps above can be measured in time, although the value of those data points will vary wildly.
-Many of them are too dependent on the bug, can be done in parallel, or are out of scope for debugability.
-In order to ensure consistent measuring, we will perform a UX study where research subjects are monitored by a researcher.
-The researcher will measure the time each step takes with a stopwatch, record the results, and collect other feedback.
+Many of them are too dependent on the bug, can be done in parallel, or are out of scope for debuggability.

 Local reproduction is a borderline case - things like build time are out of scope, but making sure that the bug can be reproduced locally reliably are in scope.
 Further, there's a ton of variables involved that will make any metrics we do measure exceptionally noisy.
 Did they have a partial sync already?
 Did they have a build already?
 Do they prefer to debug via logs or debug via the debugger?
 All of these will cause the time to vary wildly while not actually indicating the ease of the debugging as defined as in-scope for this RFC.
-Given that local reproduction is more of a binary question (Can we reproduce the bug locally?) given the scope of this RFC, we will not be including it as a suggested timed metric.
+Given that local reproduction is more of a binary question (Can we reproduce the bug locally?) and given the scope of this RFC, we will not be including it as a suggested timed metric.

 ### Debugging Time Metrics